Photo by Tumisu via Pixabay

 #1.
 The honor offer with a price tag

 It is a popular sales technique to make prospects feel valued.
 VIP events are a sales heaven in disguise.
 However, if you are going to play the ego card with your prospects, you need to consider your approach carefully.
-One of the latest trends in sales is to ‘offer’ recognition to your audience, single out the winners with a unique award.
+One of the latest trends in sales is to ‘offer’ recognition to your audience and single out the winners with a unique award.
 However, when the award comes with a sticker price, prospects are left wondering why someone would want to pay for an honor.